 Conclusion

-Throughout this blog post, we’ve explored various aspects of bodybuilding and its relation to the concept of a sport.
+In this blog post, we’ve looked at different parts of bodybuilding and how it’s like a sport.

-By acknowledging bodybuilding as a sport, we can continue to foster its growth, promote safe practices, and celebrate the dedication and achievements of its athletes.
+By saying bodybuilding is a sport, we can help it grow even more, promote safe ways to do it, and celebrate the hard work and success of its athletes.

 Hi, I'm Dave Moffat the founder and Chief Editor of steroidsourcetalk.com and certified International Personal Trainer and Certified Nutritionist.
 My passion has always been bodybuilding but with 15 years' experience in weight loss programs too, it's hard not to mention all that when you're working at your fitness level fullest (I hope).
 When Im not in the gym or spending time away from my family i often think about what advice would help others achieve theirs goals just like these inspired mine.